onepub-dev/nginx-le/cli/README.md

 * /etc/nginx/custom/default.conf

-You can also modify the `nginx.conf` if you have specialised requirements.
+If you need complete control over nginx then you can also replace the `nginx-conf` file.

-If you modify `nginx.conf` there are several options that MUST not change.
+If you modify the `nginx.conf` it must meet a small number of requirements.

 * daemon off;
 * user nginx;
 * include /etc/nginx/live/default.conf

 Changing any of the above settings will cause nginx-le to fail.

 ## Whats with this 'live' directory

-The nginx.conf loads its configuration from the `/etc/nginx/live/defaults.conf` file.
+The `nginx.conf` loads its configuration from the `/etc/nginx/live/defaults.conf` file.

 However the above instructions dictate that you put your `default.conf`  in `/etc/nginx/custom/defaults.conf`